14 Quintessential Books About the Asian-American Experience (and 10 More Still on My List!)

 Why Read: Highlights the challenges of a mixed-race family in 1980s Ohio

 Marilyn wears her feelings of being an outsider as a badge of pride.
 She scorns her mother’s homemaker wishes as she pursues becoming a doctor at Harvard in the 1950s.
 James, a first generation Chinese-American, has spent his whole life just wanting to fully assimilate into the only country he’s ever known.
-In James, Marilyn finds what she thinks is a kindred spirit, an outsider like herself.
+In James, Marilyn finds what she thinks is a kindred spirit and an outsider like herself.
 In Marilyn, James finds his chance to feel fully assimilated into white American culture.

-And so starts a relationship of assumptions and poor communication, which comes to a head when their seemingly popular, smart daughter, Lydia, shows up drowned in a lake after going missing days earlier.
+Anddddd so starts a relationship of assumptions and poor communication, which comes to a head when their seemingly popular, smart daughter, Lydia, shows up drowned in a lake after going missing days earlier.

-SUCH a good read and a great way of highlighting a number of situations – being Asian-American in academia in the 1950s, the struggles of a mixed race family, passing on generational trauma and fears… Also just a good reminder that in real life, communication is key to relationships!
+This SUCH a good read and a great way of highlighting a number of situations – being Asian-American in academia in the 1950s, the struggles of a mixed race family, passing on generational trauma and fears… Also just a good reminder that in real life, communication is key to relationships!

 4. Girl in Translation